Meet Rainforest Rescue’s Conservation Ambassadors

-Jasmine was recently acknowledged as the first woman to have ever won the Hamdan International Photography (HIPA) Grand Prize award with her image of a humpback whale and its two-week-old calf off the coast of Tonga.
+In June 2020, Jasmine was acknowledged as the first woman to have ever won the Hamdan International Photography (HIPA) Grand Prize award with her image of a humpback whale and its two-week-old calf off the coast of Tonga.

 Jasmine’s Ocean Day pledge 2020 is an open letter to the ocean, honouring it and calling on humans to look after the ocean including supporting on-land initiatives that plant trees, like Rainforest Rescue, that flow on to benefit the sea.

-Born in the middle of a thunderstorm in the valley of Mullumbimby, Liana spent her formative years being home-schooled travelling the world.
+Born in the middle of a thunderstorm in the valley of Mullumbimby, Liana spent her formative years being home-schooled and traveling the world.
 This early experience opened her eyes to the necessity to bridge cultures and countries, in order to care effectively as a collective for our planet.

-Liana studied a Degree in Fine Arts and Media, at the National Institute of Dramatic Arts, and has since gone on to produce multiple documentaries, including the Refugia Series, which she is also Director, Writer, Presenter and Executive Producer of.
-She ran an environmental company called Save Our Skins for 5 years, which focused on ecological news, philanthropic work and the continuation of research to help endangered animals and ecosystems.
+Liana studied a Degree in Fine Arts and Media, at the National Institute of Dramatic Arts, and has since gone on to produce multiple documentaries, including the Refugia Series, of which she is also Director, Writer, Presenter, and Executive Producer.
+She ran an environmental company called Save Our Skins for 5 years, which focused on ecological news, philanthropic work, and the continuation of research to help endangered animals and ecosystems.

 Darren was inspired to explore a career in nature photography by his father’s travels in Antarctica, He now pursues a passion for capturing and sharing the wonder of the natural world.